GOT QUESTIONS? WE’VE GOT ANSWERS

 What if I have a high prescription?

 No problem.
 In most cases, we’ll be able to help you out.

 We can produce prescription lenses with a sphere (SPH) up to -10.00 or +10.00 and a cylinder up to -6.00 or +6.00.

 Prescriptions with powers higher than -4.00 or +4.00 can only be ordered if your PD is given (pupillary distance).

 Do we do varifocals?

-In order to have varifocals fitted we will need to get some measurements whilst you are wearing the frames. (pupillary distance & ocular height).
+In order to have varifocal lenses fitted we need to get some simple measurements (pupillary distance & ocular height).
 Using our Home Try-on kit we can send you all the details you need.